Overview

 Getting There

-The museum is a short walk from Cultra railway station on the Belfast‑Bangor line; the station is a 10‑minute walk from the entrance.
-On‑site parking is free for visitors arriving by car, and there are bike racks near the main entrance.
+The museum is a 10-minute walk from Cultra railway station on the Belfast-Bangor line.
+Free on-site parking is available for drivers, and bike racks are positioned near the main entrance.
+The site is also accessible by local bus routes serving Holywood and the Ards Peninsula.

-- Free Wi‑Fi, toilets, and a café offering hot drinks and light snacks.
+- Free Wi-Fi, public toilets, and a café serving hot drinks, sandwiches, and local pastries.

-- On‑site picnic area for families who prefer to bring their own food.
+- An on-site picnic area is available for families who prefer to bring their own food.

 Nearby Attractions